…if you are a bus or coach operator.

 • Vehicle upgrade grants;

-• Exemptions, including temporary exemptions while you go through the grant funding process.
+• Exemptions, including temporary exemptions if you are eligible for funding.

 Which vehicles are affected and how to check whether you will be charged